 Don Juan was indeed an intermediary between the natural world of everyday life and an unseen world, which he called not the supernatural but the second attention.

 So, Castaneda says, "Following Don Juan's suggestion, I have refrained from using the term shamanism, a category proper to anthropology."
 Here is Castaneda, with a PhD in anthropology, saying only under Don Juan's suggestion does he refrain from using the term.
-He goes on to say the term shamanism is a catagory proper to anthropology.
+He goes on to say the term shamanism is a category proper to anthropology.
 Some within certain groups may not like the use of the word "shaman" when applied to them, but, in the vast litany of universal knowledge called Anthropology shamanism IS a term, and thus then by inference the word shaman, proper to anthropology.
-For more please see:

 KEN EAGLE FEATHER